openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Token Responses are made as defined in [@!RFC6749].

-The AS might decide to authorize issuance of multiple instances for each Credential requested in the Authorization Request.
+The Authorization Server might decide to authorize issuance of multiple instances for each Credential requested in the Authorization Request.
 Each Credential instance is described using the same entry in the `credential_configurations_supported` Credential Issuer metadata, but contains different claim values or different subset of claims within the claims set identified by the `credential_configuration_id`.

-In addition to the response parameters defined in [@!RFC6749], the AS MAY return the following parameters:
+In addition to the response parameters defined in [@!RFC6749], the Authorization Server MAY return the following parameters:

 * `c_nonce`: OPTIONAL.
 String containing a nonce to be used when creating a proof of possession of the key proof (see (#credential_request)).
 When received, the Wallet MUST use this nonce value for its subsequent requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 Number denoting the lifetime in seconds of the `c_nonce`.